genesiscommunitysuccess/docs/docs/server-reference/request-servers/reference.md

 ### Pre-processing the request

-Request Reply scripts can optionally transform a request parameter’s value using `withTransformation`. `withTransformation` takes two inputs, the first is the request parameter’s value, which is nullable, and the second is the full request message.
+Request server scripts can optionally transform a request parameter’s value using `withTransformation`.
+This takes two inputs:
+* the request parameter’s value (which is nullable)
+* the full request message

+In the example  below, `withTransformation` is used twice.

+* If the ALTERNATE_TYPE parameter value is null, then the request server will use "UNKNOWN" by default.
-In the example shown below if the ALTERNATE_TYPE parameter has value "RIC" then the transformation block will use the value of INSTRUMENT_CODE from the request, otherwise it will assign it the value "NOT_RIC", before making the database lookup.
-The example also shows that if the ALTERNATE_TYPE parameter value is null then it will use "UNKNOWN" by default.
+* If the ALTERNATE_TYPE parameter has the value "RIC", then the transformation block will use the value of INSTRUMENT_CODE from the request.
+Otherwise, it will assign it the value "NOT_RIC" before making the database lookup.

 ```kotlin
 requestReplies {